Michigan Trucking Laws Guide

 Injured in a truck accident in Michigan?
 Call Michigan Auto Law now!

-If you were injured in a truck accident in Michigan, call now (248) 353-7575 for a free consultation with one of our experienced truck accident lawyers.
+If you were injured in a truck accident in Michigan, call now (800) 968-1001 for a free consultation with one of our experienced truck accident attorneys.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.

 Our secret?
 Our attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.

 Unlike other law firms, our attorneys are never too busy to promptly return phone calls and answer questions.

 We have more than 2,000 5-Star reviews that reflect this care and attention to detail.

 More importantly, this client-focused approach leads to better and faster settlements for our clients.
 Michigan Auto Law has recovered more million-dollar settlements and trial verdicts for motor vehicle accidents than any other lawyer or law firm in Michigan.
 We’ve also recovered the highest ever reported truck accident and car accident settlement in the state.